 The penalties for these offences can include unlimited financial penalties or ancillary orders, such as Confiscation Orders or Serious Crime Prevention Orders.
 Employers should be mindful of the adverse effects that a criminal conviction can, and most likely will, have on a corporate body.

 Fortunately, there is some let-up.
 Employers will have a defence against liability if they can prove that at the time the alleged offence was committed, it had in place reasonable prevention procedures or that it was not reasonable in the circumstances to expect such procedures to be in place.
 It is, in many cases, advisable that such procedures are enforced.
 Employers must be aware that merely adopting an anti-facilitation of tax evasion policy will often not suffice.
 Adequate procedures should aim to incorporate the following key principles: risk assessment, proportionality of risk-based prevention procedures, top level commitment, due diligence, communication, training, monitoring and review.
-Further guidance published by the Government can be found at:

 The new offence is aimed at developing an environment that enhances corporate monitoring of criminal activity and reduces the ignorance of criminality within corporate entities.
 It is now of paramount importance that employers are aware of their obligations under the new regime and scope of their potential liability for non-compliance.